Kaicoh/private-blockchain/README.md

 Using your wallet address and the message you got from the previous response, create signature and submit it to validate your wallet address.

 ### Request Body
-The request body must be JSON format and have "address" and "signature" property.
+The request body must be JSON format and have "address" and "signature" properties.

 ```
 {